EdinburghGenomics/Analysis-Driver/README.md

 ### executor
 Classes and functions involved in running Bash commands externally.
-Executor classes that run locally include a non-threaded SimpleExecutor, a threaded StreamExecutor that streams its stdout/stderr as it runs, and an ArrayExecutor that combines multiple Executors into a job array.
+Executor classes that run locally include a non-threaded Executor, a threaded StreamExecutor that streams its stdout/stderr as it runs, and an ArrayExecutor that combines multiple Executors into a job array.
 ClusterExecutor calls `analysis_driver.writer` to write out a PBS, SGE, etc. Bash script and submit it to a queue.
 All Executor classes have a `join` method which returns an exit status.